frntc/Sidekick64/README.md

 Sidekick264 requires a passive adapter (Gerber files and schematics are in the repo) to be put between the C16/+4 expansion port and the Sidekick64.

+To enable Sidekick264 it has to be selected in config.txt on the SD-card by activating  the *include sidekick264_rpi3.txt*-line.

 The Sidekick264 provides the same menu and browser as the C64/C128 version, and supports PRG loading and C1low/C1high cartridges.
 As a bonus it can be used as Dual-SID-card (addresses $FD40 and $FE80), as FM-card (I chose address $FDE2), can emulate TED-sound and Digiblaster output.
 And -- until recently without any use case :-) -- a Geo/NeoRAM-compatible memory expansion (registers at $FDE8-$FDEA, memory window at $FE00-$FE7F).
 The Sidekick264 repository contains Alpharay and Pet's Rescue modified to run directly off the emulated NeoRAM!
 The SD Card contains example programs with source to demonstrate these functionalities.